What Does Omnivorous Mean?

 Many juvenile birds eat greater amounts of animal-based foods for the higher protein those foods provide, which improves growth and development.
 As the birds mature, they may eat a more varied diet or could even switch to a completely herbivorous menu, in which case they would not be considered truly omnivorous.

 Feeding Omnivorous Birds in the Backyard

-Birders can take advantage of birds' varied diets by offering a wider range of foods in their backyard to attract hungry birds.
-The best foods to offer to cater to omnivorous birds include...
+Birders can take advantage of birds' varied diets by offering a wider range of foods in their yard to attract hungry birds.
+The best foods to offer to cater to omnivorous birds include:

-- Plant-Based Backyard Foods: Nectar or sugar water, fruit pieces, orange halves, birdseed mixes, nuts, peanut butter, cracked corn, seed-bearing flowers, fruit trees, berry bushes, etc.
+- Plant-Based Backyard Foods: Nectar or sugar water, fruit pieces, orange halves, jelly, birdseed mixes, nuts, peanut butter, cracked corn, seed-bearing flowers, fruit trees, berry bushes, pumpkin seeds, etc.

 - Animal-Based Backyard Foods: Fat-based suet, mealworms, crickets, minimizing insecticide and other pesticides to provide abundant insects, spiders, rodents, etc.

 By catering to a range of tastes, birders can attract a much wider variety of birds to their feeders.
 To make the foods even more attractive, it is important to use different bird feeder styles, keep feeders accessible to multiple birds, and practice safe bird feeding habits.
 Regularly cleaning feeders, installing baffles to deter other wildlife, and generally making the entire yard bird-friendly will help attract many omnivorous birds to the buffet.